NATIONS

 EXAMPLE

-1. 1.Sign a book titled who am i and place it on any lectern.
+1. 1.Sign a book titled who am i and place it on any custom lectern.

 2. 2.The lectern returns a personal ID book listing your nation and town membership.

-3. 3.Opening this book automatically refreshes the data.
+3. 3.Opening this book on a custom lectern automatically refreshes the data.

 Command

-Instantly execute a nation command if your requirements are met.
+Instantly execute a command if your requirements are met.

-e.g. rename nation · form town · join · pay tax
+e.g. form nation · form town · join · pay tax

 EXAMPLE